darshit-shah/smartfilter/README.md

                         /*
                         Step 4.
 Apply Filter Qtr in ['Q1', 'Q2']
                         In Traditional Case it will fire new query like "select Type, sum(Volume) from Stock where Qtr in ['Q1', 'Q2'] group by Type"
-                        But here, smartfilter will apply its own logic to find its result.
+                        But here, SmartFilter will apply its own logic to find its result.
                         By comparing Step 3 and current filter conditions, it will identify that there is a scope of improving filter condition.
                         Instead of fetching all records where Qtr is either Q1 or Q2, it should just fetch records where Qtr is Q2 and use existing cached result for Qtr = Q1 from Step 3.
                         So final query would be "select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type"